tbscode/tims-blog-posts/posts/microk8s-on-vps.md

 Then restart the ssh service `service ssh restart`

+> Note: these are minimal ssh setup setups and depending on the environment extra steps should be taken to make ssh more robust agains outside attacks.

 ## Step 3: Set up and enable the firewall

 Set up the firewall to allow SSH, HTTP, HTTPS connections and also expose port `16443` which will be used to access the Kubeapi server.